What Is Pilates?

 Getting Started: Beginning Matwork

 You can start the Pilates exercise program by purchasing the book "The Pilates Body" by Brooke Siler, which has an easy-to-follow instruction manual.
 In a tribute to Brooke and her book, I extensively quoted her to write the "What is Pilates?" article.
-In Fresno, you can sign up for formal Pilates classes with select instructors, such as Cathy Piche'.
-Cathy teaches at:
+In Fresno, you can sign up for formal Pilates classes with select instructors, such as Cathy Piche at the Dance Studio of Fresno or Karin Oliver at KO Pilates at Studio Z Pilates.

 - The Dance Studio of Fresno